ConduitNetwork/docs/troubleshooting/unmanage.rst

 The most important items to be aware of when "un-managing" an Instance/VM/Host are:

 #.
-The "Remove from Infrastructure" flag when deleting a VM or Host in |morpheus| determines if the actual VM is deleted from the target Infrastructure.
+The "Remove from Infrastructure" flag when deleting a VM or Host in |conduit| determines if the actual VM is deleted from the target Infrastructure.

    - Checking "Remove Infrastructure" means you WANT TO DELETE THE ACTUAL VM.
 Typing "DELETE" in the confirmation field is required when "Remove From Infrastructure" is enabled.
-   - Unchecking "Remove Infrastructure" means you only want to delete the record in |morpheus| but leave the actual VM untouched.
+   - Unchecking "Remove Infrastructure" means you only want to delete the record in |conduit| but leave the actual VM untouched.

 #.
 Deleting an Instance will always remove Infrastructure.

    ..
 IMPORTANT:: REPEAT: Deleting an Instance from the ``Provisioning`` section will always remove the VM aka Infrastructure.

 #.
-After removing the record from |morpheus|, the VM must be in a Cloud with Inventory enabled to automatically be re-discovered.
+After removing the record from |conduit|, the VM must be in a Cloud with Inventory enabled to automatically be re-discovered.

 Process
 -------

-Steps to delete a managed VM from |morpheus| and, when necessary, remove the associated Instance:
+Steps to delete a managed VM from |conduit| and, when necessary, remove the associated Instance:

 #.
 Navigate to the VM (not Instance) detail page at ``Infrastructure - Hosts - VMs``